-Any of the following may result in a deduction of points from the score of the entire examination Part or dismissal from the exam in any of the clinical procedures:
+Any of the following may result in a deduction of points from the score of the examination procedure or dismissal from the exam in any of the clinical procedures:

 - 1. Violation of universal precautions (1 point) or infection control; gross asepsis; operating area is grossly unclean, unsanitary or offensive in appearance; failure to dispose of potentially infectious material and clean the operatory after individual examinations (10 points) - 2.
 Poor Professional Demeanor unkept, unclean, or unprofessional appearance (1 point); inconsiderate or uncooperative with other candidates, examiners or testing site personnel (10 points) - 3.
-Improper Operator/Patient/Manikin position (1 point) - 4.
-Improper record keeping (1 point)
+Improper Operator/Manikin position (1 point) - 4.
+Inadequate isolation -The isolation dam is inappropriately applied, torn and/or leaking.
+(1 point)